scottspace/scottspace.github.io/_posts/2019-11-25-build-an-ai.md

 mathematical techniques as well as abstract, high-level coding in AI programs.
 The analogy helps me work with clients to build massive data pipelines that drive billion-dollar businesses.
+If you've never really understood what a "tensor" was, or how "TensorFlow" got its name, this post is for you.
+To me, "tensors" in AI are as important as "records" in the database world.
 <!--more-->

 I disagree with
 naysayers who dismiss analogies to brain function.
 I personally find these analogies _very_ helpful.
 After all, they inspired original research into AI back in the 1940s.
-Further, I see today's deep learning systems borrowing a lot from _biological architectures_ of the brain.
-But your mileage may vary, and that's fine.
+Further, today's deep learning systems borrow a lot from _biological architectures_ of the brain.
+But your mileage may vary, and that's cool.

 <img alt="i1" width="500" src="https://scott.ai/img/build_an_ai/ai_1a.jpg">